csci-1301/csci-1301.github.io/labs/ConstructorToString/readme.md

    Console.WriteLine($"My rectangle: {myRectangle.ToString()}");
    ```

 #.
-Compile and run your program.
+Compile and execute your program.
 What do you observe about the new `WriteLine` statements?

 # A Room Class